infinitered/nsfwjs/README.md

 2. Optional object with size or type property that your model expects.

 Subsequent Load:
+1. IndexedDB path.
-1. Optional object with size or type property that your model expects.
+2. Optional object with size or type property that your model expects.

 **Returns**